 This lovely place brings together two joys in my life – swimming in rivers and enjoying the forest.
 It is magical any time of day or year, and is free to enjoy.
 Numerous families bring their children every summer.
-There is a consultation on charging to visit – please comment by 17 September.
+A second consultation on charging to visit closed 17 September.

 I have loved woods and forests all my life, ever since family trips to Tunstall Forest.
 I’ve been involved in two of the campaigns to save our public forests from privatisation, in 1991 and 2011.
 I’ve got to know and love Thetford Forest especially over the past few years since I moved to Norfolk.

 Although I swam in the local river when I was young, I only recently rediscovered what is now called ‘wild swimming’ – swimming outdoors in rivers, lakes and ponds.
 My first swim in the Little Ouse at St Helens (September 2012) was only my second river swim as an adult, and I’m now totally hooked.

 St Helens picnic site, near Santon Downham in Thetford Forest, brings together the two wonderful environments – forest and river.
 And not only that: it brings them together under the management of the Forestry Commission with its ethos of right to roam and welcoming people to enjoy and appreciate the forests.

 It’s a joy to see so many people, and especially families and children, enjoying swimming and splashing about in the river in the summer.

 As I have become increasingly involved in outdoor swimming, I’ve realised how important it is to introduce children to it and to teach them how to do it safely – how to judge a safe place, how it is different to a swimming pool in unpredictability and cold.
 Often a key factor in the rare but tragic drownings of young people in the summer is that they swim without understanding these things, and get into trouble through unexpected hazards or cold.